MelindaK/MelindaK.github.io/src/pages/posts/project-2.md

 <!-- <p style="text-align:center;">Coming soon</p> -->

-The following was my final project for a UX boot-camp, and something I still hope to make real one day... :).
+The following is a personal project I worked on during a UX boot-camp, and something I would still love to see developed one day!

 ## Research